- Out for a Stroll

 Most items can be stored under the train.
 Depending on your seat and class compartment there might not be much area to store things above or below your feet, so take on only what you need and store everything else underneath.

-Be sure to have car seat and stroller travel bags (check out our Ultimate, Wheelie or Elite Car Seat Travel Bags and our Standard & Dual and Padded Umbrella Stroller Travel Bags for a variety of options) to cover your items so they stay safe, clean and protected.
+Be sure to have car seat and stroller travel bags (check out our Ultimate, Wheelie or Spinner Wheelie Car Seat Travel Bags and our Standard & Dual and Padded Umbrella Stroller Travel Bags for a variety of options) to cover your items so they stay safe, clean and protected.

-Bring plenty of snacks and light drinks and keep them at the right temperature with one of our bottle coolers – the Tall TwoCOOL, MaxiCOOL or 6 Bottle Cooler…and don’t forget a few Reusable Ice Packs!
+Bring plenty of snacks and light drinks and keep them at the right temperature with one of our bottle coolers – the MaxiCOOL or 6 Bottle Cooler will hold a good amount of food and drinks…and don’t forget a few Reusable Ice Packs!

 Ready to Set Sail!
 (Cruise Ship Travel)